Things to Do in the Root River Valley

 A rare mix of activities comes together in the Root River Valley in the southeast corner of Minnesota (100 miles south of the Twin Cities).
 Along the 30-mile stretch between Lanesboro and Houston, the river, the paved Root River State Trail and the Historic Bluff Country National Scenic Byway (State-16) run parallel past storybook towns, bike-rental outlets, canoe outfitters, restaurants, homey cafes, shops and inns.

 Trail traffic keeps Lanesboro and other towns along the way busy all year.
-In summer, bikes line up outside the Aroma Pie Shop in tiny Whalan (population: 64).
 In autumn, color splashes the bluffs, and hilltop apple trees beckon.
 In winter, the route becomes a cross-country skier's dream, especially when Whalan lights a nighttime trail with candles.

 Root River Trail system